tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_01_Auto_Sync_Data_Tutorial.md

 ## Auto Sync Data Tutorial

-For this tutorial, we will demonstrate the capability of seamless integration and how it facilitates the Data Subject Access Request (DSAR) activities.
+Following the steps below we will demonstrate the capability of seamless integration and how it facilitates the Data Subject Access Request (DSAR) activities.

 [Login to the System]( 03_03_Auto_Sync_Login.md)